mohammadhashim135/Garbage-Classifier/README.md

 ---

 ## **Overview**
 **Garbage Classifier** is a smart web application built with **Streamlit**, allowing users to classify waste in real time using a trained **Keras deep learning model**.
-Whether it's biodegradable or non-biodegradable, this app helps promote sustainable waste segregation with the power of machine learning and computer vision.
+Whether it's a biodegradable or non-biodegradable, this app helps promote sustainable waste segregation with the power of machine learning and computer vision.

 ---